confws/confws.github.io/_pages/registration.md

 ### Registration fees

-Below is an overview of registration fees for EurAI members and tudent EurAI members:
+Below is an overview of registration fees for EurAI members and Student EurAI members:

 <table>
   <thead>